DavideRossi1/AdvancedHPC-Project/Jacobi/README.md

 ![gpu12000](imgs/results/gpu12000.png)

-As we can see, with a larger matrix we can start to appreciate some speedup, but the time spent on `initacc` is still relevant and most of the time is spent doing CPU-GPU communication (with less tasks) or still in `initacc` (with more tasks), with `init` and `update` being basically negligible.
+We can start to appreciate some speedup, but the time spent on `initacc` is still relevant and most of the time is spent doing CPU-GPU communication (with less tasks) or still in `initacc` (with more tasks), with `init` and `update` being basically negligible.
 This is due to the fact that the workload is too small to fully exploit the power of the GPU.
 Let's then try to run the code with a much larger matrix and many more iterations, in order to increase the workload:

 ![gpu40000](imgs/results/gpu40000.png)